Mx. Luna Corbden (@[email protected])

 ‘Success Addicts’ Choose Being Special over Being Happy

-In so many aspects of life, I see people chasing after an analog for the thing that they actually want, either because they become confused along the way, or could never decide/admit/discover what it is they really wanted.
 If I'm famous people will love or accept me (if you're famous, you will never again know for sure who really loves or accepts you).
 If I have money I will finally feel safe.
 If I am the most intimidating person in the room, I'll never feel intimidated again, and nobody will ever know how helpless and small that makes me feel.
 If I have tons of kids, someone will still remember me fondly when I'm old.
-These all end up fixing the wrong problem.

 2020-08-01T01:27:36.076667Z